-1.1 Subdivision Plan Approval
+1.1 Design Requirements

-- 1. Prior to the commencement of any construction, The Developer shall submit to the Engineering Division a Street Planting Plan, clearly indicating the details as listed below.
-This plan must be prepared by a Landscape Architect registered to practice in Ontario (OALA) or a Landscape Ontario Certified Landscape Designer (CLD). - 2.
-Generally, one boulevard tree shall be planted in front of each lot as well as two along the flankage of corner lots.
-In road frontages adjacent to Park Blocks, one tree per 12m of frontage shall be planted in the boulevard to the satisfaction of the Parks & Open Spaces Section. - 3.
-Where park land has been created through Park Land Dedication, one tree minimum per lot of subdivision shall be planted in the park land to the satisfaction of the Parks & Open Spaces Section. - 4.
-Where walkway blocks have been created, two columnar trees at a minimum shall be planted adjacent to each side yard between the lot line fence and the walkway to the satisfaction of the Parks & Open Spaces Section. - 5.
-A review by the Manager Parks & Open Spaces Section will not be undertaken unless all of the details listed have been provided and are conforming to Item 2.2: Tree Planting Locations and Item 2.3: Tree Planting Soil Volume Requirements. - 1.
+- 1. Prior to the commencement of any construction, The Developer shall submit to the Engineering & Operations Division a Street Location Plan, clearly indicating the details as listed below.
+For Subdivision Agreements this plan must be prepared by the Engineer contracted by the Developer for the development. - 2.
+One boulevard tree shall be required for each lot as well as two along the flankage of corner lots.
+In road frontages adjacent to Park Blocks, one tree per 12m of frontage shall be required in the boulevard to the satisfaction of the Parks & Open Spaces Section. - 3.
+Where park land has been created through Park Land Dedication, one tree minimum per lot of subdivision shall be required in the park land to the satisfaction of the Parks & Open Spaces Section. - 4.
+Where walkway blocks have been created, two trees at a minimum shall be required adjacent to each side yard between the lot line fence and the walkway to the satisfaction of the Parks & Open Spaces Section. - A drawing review by the Manager Parks & Open Spaces Section will not be undertaken unless all of the required items listed below have been provided and are conforming to Item 1.2 Construction Requirements. - 1.
 Location of curbs and boulevards - 2.
 Location of public sidewalks - 3.
 Location of private driveways - 4.
 Location of underground structures - 5.
 Location of above ground structures - 6.
-Proposed location of boulevard trees - 7.
-Proposed species Botanical Name of boulevard trees - 8.
-Proposed tree planting soil volume and location - 9.
-Proposed location and extent of Root Barriers adjacent to sidewalks, curbs and driveways - 6.
-After Plan approval has been received, the Developer shall provide the Manager Parks & Open Spaces Section with a final copy of the approved Street Tree Planting Plan.
+Proposed location of trees and associated soil volume configuration.
+As the Parks & Open Spaces Section will be selecting species and planting the trees, species Botanical name of each tree are not required. - 7.
+Proposed location and extent of Root Barriers adjacent to sidewalks, curbs and driveways. - 6.
+After Plan approval has been received, the Developer shall provide the Manager Parks & Open Spaces Section with a final copy of the approved Street Tree Location Plan.